HenrikBengtsson/x86-64-level/README.md

 features available.
 This optimization happens at compile time and allows the software to run more efficiently.
-However, a software binary that was compiled towards the x86-64-v4 level cannot run on an older machine with a CPU that only supports a x86-64-v3.
+However, a software binary that was compiled towards the x86-64-v4 level cannot run on an older machine with a CPU that only supports, say, x86-64-v3.
 If we attempt to run the software on the older machine, it will crash and we might get something like: